-In honour of Rock Art Historian, the late Emeritus Curator Dr. George Chaloupka OAM FAHA, MAGNT, the Foundation, has established the George Chaloupka Fellowship.
+In honour of Rock Art Historian, the late Emeritus Curator Dr. George Chaloupka OAM FAHA, MAGNT, the Foundation, established the George Chaloupka Fellowship and subsequently the George Chaloupka Scholarship

 2009/10 Fellow: Robert 'Ben' Gunn